Last Updated on by

 The Catalyst backpack is strategically designed to host your ice ax and trekking poles when not in use.
 It comes with two loops at the bottom of the exterior mesh pocket.
 Fasten your ice ax in place using the top Velcro straps.

 The strength of your backpack lies in its construction.
 If poorly built, it won’t hold under much pressure.
-Heavily constructed packs also tend to wear you out.
+Heavily constructed packs also tend to wear you out, regardless if you have heavy loads or not.
 They add to your base weight.
 The Catalyst, however, is solidly built in an ultralight package.
 It’s intended for the long distance hiker.

 Just like other ULA packs, the Catalyst features the iconic 210 Robic Fabric.
 Its Multicam Camo pack is the only exception that adorns of 500 Cordura Fabric.
 Both materials are rainproof and tear resistant.